Progklui/FloKluiPhilosophyEssay/README.md

 # Essay collection

-This repository is simply a collection of essays discussing a whole range of topics.
+This repository is simply a personal collection of essays discussing a whole range of topics.